 Introduction

 Typography is the technique of arranging text for print or on screens for aesthetics and readability.
-It involves the use of different font types, faces, sizes and layout restrictions such as line height, column width and spacing between characters and colors.
+It involves the use of different font types, faces, sizes and layout restrictions such as line height, column width and spacing between characters and colours[don’t use American spelling].
 Typography has been around for thousands of years, from stone tablets right through history up to the GUI (graphical user interface).
 In the context of human-computer interaction, typography has critical importance in some applications.
 The primary purpose of a significant proportion of websites and web applications (web apps) is to display/render textual content.
 Included in this are instructions, labels, and navigation for the web app which can be presented in text (web icons or symbols are in fact a font), and must be readable for users to have fruitful and efficient interactions with the application.

-In the research paper it will look at the use of the OpenDyslexia font, it will examine the font itself as well as how the use of the font affects the visual perception, readability, and comprehension of the website and text with geranial web accessibility.
-The report is iinterested in the effects the font has, if any, for people with dyslexia, in comparison with those of Comic Sans or Times New Roman, and on improving human-computer interactions.
+This research paper will look at the use of the OpenDyslexia font.
+It will examine the font itself as well as how the use of the font affects the visual perception, readability, and comprehension of the website and text with general? web accessibility.
+The report is interested in the effects the font has, if any, for people with dyslexia, in comparison with those of Comic Sans or Times New Roman, and on improving human-computer interactions.

-Before beginning the research, First a few of the key typographic terms used throughout the paper must be defined.
+Before beginning the research, first a few of the key typographic terms used throughout the paper must be defined.
 Font face describes the overall letter form, for example, Comic Sans or Times New Roman.
 Font faces may have serifs (a slight projection finishing off a stroke of a letter in certain typefaces such as Times New Roman) or may be sans serif (Don't use serifs which are small lines at the ends/tips of characters such as in Comic Sans).

+[reference?]

 Fonts may be display fonts, designed for headlines, or text fonts, designed for large bodies of smaller text.